gmggroup/omf-python/docs/content/pointset.rst

 Attributes
 ----------

-Attributes is a list of :ref:`attributes <data>`.
+Attributes is a list of :ref:`attributes <attributes>`.
 For PointSets, only :code:`location='vertices'` is valid.

 Textures